BaardsethK/ProfProg/proprog.md

 ## Individual Discussion
 ### Good code
-For review of good code, I have decided to review
+For review of good code, I have decided to review EyegazeBrowserPointer.cs.
+I do not view it as perfect, but as relatively self-explanatory.
+It can be found at https://github.com/BaardsethK/ProfProg/blob/master/EyegazeBrowserPointer.cs The script is a child of EyegazeGeneralPointer.cs (https://github.com/BaardsethK/ProfProg/blob/master/EyegazeGeneralPointer.cs) which I am not yet content with, and needs review/refactor.
+In short, is is made to translate the position of a 3D object from world space to a 2D-position relative to the view inside a canvas.

+#### Why do I think it is somewhat good.
+The code has neccessary commenting, as triple-slash and some explanations on functions.
+Most variable names (bar localPos) is self-explanatory, such as mBrowser, mBrowserCanvas, and pointerInBrowserSpace.
+The code itself is relatively straight-forward and easy to understand.

+However, I am not entirely happy with the whole setup, and would like to rewrite it if I had the time.
+I would like this space to showcase a better example than listed.

 ### Bad code
-For review of bad code, I have decided to review CircularMotionsDirection.cs.
+For review of bad code, I have decided to review CircularMotionsDirection.cs (https://github.com/BaardsethK/ProfProg/blob/master/CircularMotionDirection.cs).
 In short, the script is used as a handler for when a set of buttons controlling motion is pressed.
 It uses an enum, set in the Unity Editor, along with a switch to decide where and how fast to move.

 #### Name